| You are here: Agriculture > Transgene Plants > Forum 1995 > New pathogenes from GMO? Virus resistant crops - new viral pathogens from transgenic

 variations.
 AD these events occur naturally in untransformed plants but the

+frequency of the events may be different in a transgenic plant.
 The genome of more than 70% of the plant viruses consists of one or

 several RNA molecules which in most cases can serve as a niRNA (+sens